Eat Healthy From the Inside Out

 Byproducts once limited to sausages, lunchmeat and pet food are salvaged into très chic entrees.

 Preventing colorectal cancer begins with a good meal.
 Websites like Offally Good and Offal Good praise the versatility and nutritional value of byproducts once limited to sausages, lunchmeat and pet food.
-In essence, offal (sweetbread) is organ meat—what is salvaged after butchering traditionally edible cuts of meat.
-With its high profit margin, some upscale restaurants are making it très chic.
+Sweetbreads are the thymus glands, usually taken from veal, but occasionally from lamb or young pigs.
+Offal is organ meat—what is salvaged after butchering traditionally marketable cuts of meat.
+With its high profit margin, some upscale restaurants are making organ meat très chic.
 [1-3]

 Garbage In, Garbage Out